Internetworking Terms and Concepts

 - Overlapped by SSH (Security Shell) because of security issues

-- Uses for modification, control over sever, running various programs, supports user authentication, etc.
+- Uses for modification, control over server, running various programs, supports user authentication, etc.

 - Allows the user to access information or web pages on WWW (World Wide Web)